 Until negotiations are complete, it is not clear to USDA what Russia will require.
 U.S. exporters wishing to pursue trade in the interim should contact the USDA APHIS VS National Import and Export Services.”

-Effective May 26, 2015, Russia has imposed a temporary restriction on US export of live poultry, day-old chicks and hatching eggs from the entire US.
-There are no restrictions on SPF eggs.
+Effective January 28, 2019, Russia has imposed temporary restrictions on imports and transits of live birds, poultry, day-old chicks and hatching eggs originating from the state of California, due to Newcastle disease.

 Effective July 17, 2014, all exports of hatching eggs to the Russian Federation must be pre-notified by APHIS.
 Ask your APHIS VS service center to send scanned copies of the endorsed veterinary health certificates to firstname.lastname@example.org from an e-mail account that ends in “@aphis.usda.gov.”
 This information must be sent on-line to the e-mail address above before the shipment arrives in Russia.
 Starting on July 17, 2014, shipments arriving at Russian Federation entry points without the electronic pre-notification by APHIS will be returned, by Russia, to the sender.